Xotl/cool-github-releases/README.md

 > <asset_expresion> := <asset_name>
 > <asset_expresion> := <asset_name>|<file_path>

-* **asset_name** - Name of the asset in the release.
-The that you will see under asset section in a release a Github page.
+* **asset_name** - Name of the asset in the release that you will see under asset section in a release at the Github page.
 * **file_path** - A valid path where the asset will be downloaded.

 A string indicating the assets that you want to download.
 You can get one asset, multiple assets or even specify a download path.